 A person who clutters may be unaware of any difficulty.
 A parent, manager or colleague who finds it hard to understand them might suggest they get help.

 HELP WITH CLUTTERING

 Speech & language therapists who specialise in stammering can also support people who clutter.
 So, if you or your child clutters, contact your local NHS speech & language therapy service.
-See our Options for Adults and Options for Children & Teenagers pages to find out how.
+See Adult Stammering Therapy & Courses and Children's Stammering Therapy & Courses to find out how.